Skip to content

 • No integrations outside Google Workspace

-Google Voice for Google Workspace is a popular second phone number app for iPhone, Android, and the web.
+Google Voice for Google Workspace is a popular second phone number app for iPhone, Android, and web users.
 However, it offers fairly limited features for a business phone system, even with upgrades.
-Google Voice doesn’t support toll-free numbers, call recording, or many other features that modern businesses need.
+Google Voice doesn’t support toll-free numbers, call recording, or many other features modern businesses need.

 While Google Voice offers a basic VoIP call forwarding service to all users, you need to upgrade to unlock auto-attendants.
 Plus, you’re limited to just two integrations, both of which are Google tools (they don’t even include Gmail).
 You also can’t send text messages if you’re located outside of the US.